 Plan Out How Your Files Will Be Organized

 Solid collaboration depends on coordinated simplicity.
-When dealing with shared files, which you undoubtedly will when collaborating, you need to keep things simple; and, to have a plan about how your data is structured.
-One of the best ways to do this is to be consistent and make sure that file folders aren’t misspelled (or forgotten entirely) and are in the right place.
+When dealing with shared files you need to keep things simple.
+Additionally, have a plan about how your data is structured.
+One of the best ways to do this is to be consistent.
+Therefore, make sure that file folders aren’t misspelled (or forgotten entirely) and are in the right place.
 Other practices include:

-- Try to keep it to three folder levels deep – You will inevitably go deeper than that, but if you try to keep files as close to the top of the file tree as possible, they immediately become easier to manage.
+You will inevitably go deeper than that.
+However, if you try to keep files as close to the top of the file tree as possible, they become easier to manage.

-- Keep documents that belong together, together – Nothing is worse than going to a folder to find a file that is supposed to be there only to find out that it is kept in another folder.
+Nothing is worse than going to a folder to find a file that is supposed to be there.
+Then, find out that it is kept in another folder.
 If you have shared resources between projects, make copies and file them along with the other project files.

 Creating a system to govern how and where files are stored will make a lot of difference when people need access to them.
 That segues nicely into our next point:

 The more collaborative your organization intends to be, the more time and effort it will have to spend ascertaining just who should be given access to what.
 Why?
 This is because collaboration dictates that people work together.
 However, if there are people who don’t have anything to do with a project, but have access to that project, negative situations can occur.
 If you simply manage the resource’s permissions, it keeps this situation from becoming a problem.

 The people who do need access, and who get access, typically are people that are reliable enough to not save files and folders in places where they don’t belong.
 You may initially find this to be overkill.
 However, the first time that a project (or even a task) falls flat because a member of your team had access they didn’t need and some resources go missing or are corrupted, it will cause problems that nobody needs.